 2019 Minnesota Chamber of Commerce Federation Priorities

 We support a pro-growth tax system that improves competitiveness, reduces complexity, improves predictability and stability, and increases accountability.
 Minnesota’s state and local tax systems should be changed to ensure they cultivate innovation, attract investment and foster job growth and retention.
-Minnesota must enact a more competitive, pro-growth, simplified tax system and lower tax rates so Minnesota is no longer in the top ten states for high taxes.
+Minnesota must enact a more competitive, pro-growth, simplified tax system and lower tax rates so Minnesota is no longer in the top 10 states for high taxes.

 - Return any state revenue gains realized from federal tax conformity by enacting state tax reform that improves Minnesota’s tax competitiveness.